reggi49/rg-react-native-in-app-updates/README.md

       <string>itms-apps</string>
     </array>

+### Troubleshooting
+ if error appear :

+    Error: @react-native-community/react-native-device-info: NativeModule.RNDeviceInfo is null.

-This package uses **react-native-device-info** if you don't define a bundle Identifier and local version of the application. to install it run the following command.
+ You can install manually package **react-native-device-info** if you don't define a bundle Identifier and local version of the application. to install it run the following command.

 Using npm: